Sign up for our newsletter:

 These days it's hard to tell whether we'll be facing flooding or hosepipe bans: so it makes sense to hope for the best and prepare for the worst, saving rainwater when there's plenty of it so you've got good reserves for when there isn't.
 Here are just a few of the ways you can drought-proof your garden:

-Stock up on water butts: In our garden centre you'll find a huge stock of water butts in a range of different finishes, plus downpipe kits and other useful gadgets to make storing water easier.
+Stock up on water butts: In your local garden centre or online you'll find a huge stock of water butts in a range of different finishes, plus downpipe kits and other useful gadgets to make storing water easier.

 Water only in the evening or early morning so you don't lose so much to evaporation – and really soak your plants each time, rather than just sprinkling lightly.